What is TechnoKids?

 What Technology Skills Do Students Learn?

-TechnoKids Technology Projects support STEM education.
+TechnoKids Technology Projects support STEAM education.
 The lessons teach word processing, spreadsheet, graphic design, presentation, programming, web design, internet, digital literacy, animation, and data management skills.
 Students gain proficiency in ICT.

 How Much Does It Cost?

-This program is a paid subscription, however, very budget friendly.
+This program is a paid site license model, however, very budget friendly.
 Cost varies depending on the method you choose to purchase.
 The average price per lesson is $40.
 It is much more economical to purchase curriculum sets.
 Curriculum sets range from about $99 – $300.
 You can also choose to purchase the entire curriculum for $595.
 Please note that instruction materials are licensed to a school or learning center.
 This means that an unlimited number of teachers and students can use the lessons.
+The site license allows you to use the materials for an unlimited period of time.
 I would suggest talking to your administrator and having them purchase a set or the entire curriculum.
 This will get the most bang for your school’s limited bucks!
 If there are no bucks, you can sign up to receive free, monthly lessons right to your inbox.
 The free lessons are good, for being free.
 Check out the free lessons here.